-Over the five years covered by the Seventh Development Plan (2000-2004), and the three years of the Eighth Development Plan, the Kingdom achieved extensive developmental progress, reflected in the higher welfare level enjoyed by citizens; attested to by improved per capita income and increased job opportunities, as well as by quantitative and qualitative expansion of health and education services.
-As a result of growth of oil and non-oil exports, notable improvements in the productive sectors and in both the balance of trade and the balance of payments have also been achieved.
+Over the five years covered by the Seventh Development Plan (2000-2004), and the first four years of the Eighth Development Plan, the Kingdom achieved extensive developmental progress, reflected in the higher welfare level enjoyed by citizens; attested to by improved per capita income and increased job opportunities, as well as by quantitative and qualitative expansion of health and education services.
+As a result of growth of oil and non-oil exports, notable improvements in the production sectors and in both the balance of trade and the balance of payments have also been achieved.

 Socioeconomic indicators reflect these successes.
-The national economy achieved an average annual rate of real growth of 3.4% during the Seventh Plan period, with per capita income rising to SR41668 (\$11112) in 2004, then to around SR56401 (\$15040) in 2006 and to SR59010 (\$15736) in 2007, the third year of the Eighth Development Plan.
-Moreover, diversification of the base of the national economy increased, with the share of the non-oil sectors constituting 72.2% of the total GDP in 2007, despite the remarkable growth of the oil sector in recent years.
+The national economy achieved an average annual rate of real growth of 3.7% during the Seventh Plan period, with per capita income rising to SR41,392 (\$11,038) in 2004, then to around SR60,030 (\$16,008) in 2007 and to SR70,859 (\$18,896) in 2008, the fourth year of the Eighth Development Plan.
+Moreover, diversification of the base of the national economy increased, with the share of the non-oil sectors constituting 72.8% of the total GDP in 2008, despite the remarkable growth of the oil sector in recent years.

-The Saudi economy is also being increasingly integrated into the global economy, with the ratio of foreign trade in goods and services to the GDP reaching some 82.8% in 2007.
+The Saudi economy is also being increasingly integrated into the global economy, with the ratio of merchandise foreign trade to the GDP reaching some 85.7% in 2008.
 An associated positive development is the improvement of the structure of both exports and imports: the ratio of non-oil commodity exports to total exports increased, while, reflecting improved competitiveness of domestic products and increased dependence on them, the ratio of commodity imports to total imports decreased.